tieberghien/darkly/12_User-agent_Injection/Ressources/writeup.md

 ### How to protect yourself

 Cookies should be checked server-side, and there should be a unique ID for each section.
 You should not be able to retrieve cookies pertaining to identifying the user.
+Use of the flags "secure" and "HttpOnly" is highly [recommended](https://www.information-security.fr/securite-sites-web-lutilite-flags-secure-httponly/).